e271828e/Flight.jl/docs/notes/design/framework_spec.md

 completes and a snapshot goes out.
 Every grid point is a boundary, but `t*` and boundary zero are boundaries that are not frame tops ([§8.4][s8-4]). *Boundary zero* ([§14.5][s14-5], [§D.8][sD-8]) is a hyponym — it is an ordinary boundary whose incoming transitions are authored rather than computed.
+"Boundary" in the structural sense — a component's boundary, its boundary declarations, the interface connections crossing it ([§11.6][s11-6]) — is ordinary English, a distinct usage, never linked here.

 <a id="g-boundary-detected"></a>**boundary-detected** — the detection policy a `Bool`-returning guard declares:
 guards are checked for